sumanthgonal/timer-app-enhanced/README.md

 If you have any questions or issues, feel free to reach out via the provided contact channels in the repository.

 Good luck! 🚀

+still you can run these in same way like npm run dev

+1. Allow Multiple Timers to Run Simultaneously
+Updates Required:

+    Modify the state management to store multiple timers.
+    Update the timer logic to allow multiple setInterval instances.
+    Ensure the UI updates correctly for each active timer.

+Files to Update:

+    TimerContext.tsx  useState in the component managing timers.
+    TimerItem.tsx to reflect multiple running timers.

+2. Update Snack Bar Behavior
+Updates Required:

+    Modify the snack bar component to display a notification when a timer ends.
+    Ensure the sound plays and stops only when the snack bar is dismissed.
+    Handle event listeners for dismissing the snack bar.

+Files to Update:

+    Snackbar.tsx (or wherever snack bars are handled).
+    TimerItem.tsx (to trigger snack bar on completion).

+3. Fix Snack Bar Console Error
+Updates Required:

+    Investigate and fix state updates after unmount.
+    Ensure that clicking dismiss doesn’t trigger a missing reference error.
+    Use useEffect cleanup if needed.

+Files to Update:

+    Snackbar.tsx
+    App.tsx or wherever snack bars are triggered

+4. Extract Common Buttons as a Reusable Component Updates Required:

+    Create a ModalButtons.tsx component.
+    Replace all similar buttons with this reusable component.
+    Pass props like onClick, label, variant, etc.

+Files to Update:

+    ModalButtons.tsx (new file).
+    AddTimerModal.tsx and EditTimerModal.tsx (replace buttons).

+5. Consolidate Modals for Add/Edit Timer
+Updates Required:

+    Merge AddTimerModal.tsx and EditTimerModal.tsx into a single component (TimerModal.tsx).
+    Use props like mode (add or edit) to differentiate.
+    Remove redundant modal code.

+Files to Update:

+    TimerModal.tsx (new file).
+    Remove AddTimerModal.tsx and EditTimerModal.tsx.

+6. Show Validation Snack Bars
+Updates Required:

+    Remove disabled from Submit button when form is invalid.
+    Show an error snack bar instead when submission fails.
+    Validate inside the submit handler.

+Files to Update:

+    TimerModal.tsx (form validation logic).
+    Snackbar.tsx (to handle validation errors).

+7. Responsive Snack Bar Placement
+Updates Required:

+    Use window.innerWidth or CSS media queries to adjust placement.
+    Show snack bars top-right on desktop and bottom on mobile.

+Files to Update:

+    Snackbar.tsx (CSS updates).

+8. Write Tests
+Updates Required:

+    Validation Tests (validation.ts): Ensure all validation rules work.
+    Component Tests (TimerItem.tsx, ModalButtons.tsx): Verify rendering and user interactions.

+Files to Update:

+    __tests__/validation.test.ts (new file).
+    __tests__/TimerItem.test.tsx (new file).
+    __tests__/ModalButtons.test.tsx (new file).

+9. Persist Timers Across Refresh
+Updates Required:

+    Save timers in localStorage on update.
+    Retrieve timers from localStorage on app load.
+    Ensure that timers resume properly.

+Files to Update:

+    TimerContext.tsx or the component managing timers.